-The hypothalamus and pituitary gland may be damaged after radiation treatments.
-The damage causes them to signal the ovaries (in girls) or testicles (in boys) to make female or male hormones at an earlier time.
-In other cases, signs of puberty occur early because of abnormalities in the ovaries, testicles or adrenal glands.
+The hypothalamus and pituitary gland in the brain may be damaged after radiation treatments.
+The damage causes them to signal the ovaries or testicles to make sex hormones at an earlier time.
+In other cases, signs of puberty occur early because of abnormalities in the ovaries, testes or adrenal glands.
 Tests are done to learn if the cause of precocious puberty is in the brain or in another part of the body.